 Atlas of Light

 This 3D view of the Earth illuminated by the Sun, surrounded by the constellation of Orion and the star Sirius, is the result of numerical simulations combining satellite images of the Earth and algorithms of positioning of the objects (Earth, Sun, stars) on the celestial vault.
-It simulates a view acquired on March 31, 2022 at a distance of 50 000 km (**).
-In the absence of any light pollution, the Earth appears as a thin crescent of light.
+It simulates a view acquired on March 21, 2022 at a distance of 50 000 km (*).
+Although plunged into darkness, the artificial lighting draws the contours of the American continent.

 (*) This simulation was performed using the WebWorldWind interface developed by the NASA/ESA consortium and distributed under the Apache 2.0 license.